-6.7.2 Interleave
+5.8.2.
+Interleave Selection

-Interleave is defined as a phase delay between the synchronizing slope of the master clock on the SD pin and PWM signal of a dPOL.
-The interleave can be programmed in the dPOL Controller Configure Compensation window or directly via the IC bus by writing into the INT register.
+Within the same PWM dialog is the switching Interleave control.
+Interleave is defined as a phase delay between the synchronizing slope of the master clock on the SD pin and the start of each dPOL PWM cycle.
+This parameter can be programmed in the dPOL Controller Configure Compensation window or directly via the I2C bus by writing into the INT register in 22.5° steps.